-Explore the challenges presented by leading regional hospitals in Latvia, pick the one matching your solution and apply.
+Explore the challenges presented by leading regional hospitals in Latvia.

 Working alongside a hands-on team from one of the Latvian healthcare ecosystem's most prominent players could be just weeks away, and financing for the implantation - just a couple of months away!

 Helping over 300 thousand in- and outpatients every year, employing around 3000 people and being closely associated with the teaching process of two universities, Pauls Stradiņš Clinical University Hospital (PSCUF) is arguably the most impactful and well-known hospital in Latvia.
 Being located at its historic site with over 30 buildings adds to the complexity of its operations and requires improvement of the everyday experience of patients, their relatives and hospital personnel.

 Visitor and employee-friendly navigation system of PSCUF’s territory and its neighbourhood.

 Jelgava City Hospital (JCH) is one of 7 regional multi-profile hospitals in Latvia, with over 250 inpatient beds across nine specialization departments.
 As a hub of the entire Zemgale region, JCH aims to adopt solutions for inpatient monitoring during the treatment period to improve the efficiency and quality standard of its healthcare operations across all hospital departments.

 Tool for continuous monitoring of health conditions of inpatients.

 Digital tool for monitoring patients’ movements and the location at the hospital's premises.